 From the President

 Our reunions provide a unique opportunity to meet Veterans from other eras who share similar experiences to what you may have encountered.
-I believe this is one of the most valuable benefits of membership because you have probably realized you can’t discuss your service with non-Veterans.
-Citizens who have not served have no frame of reference to begin a discussion of events we have all encountered during our service.
-Experiencing a discussion with another Veteran, in my judgment, is the best form of therapy available to Veterans.
+This is one of the most valuable benefits of membership because you have the opportunity to not only bond with those who have served but, those who have not and are trying to understand what the Veterans have experienced.
 Veterans of all eras represent a small minority of our Nation’s citizens.
 Today, more than any other period in our Nation’s history, our active duty troops represent the smallest percentage of Americans — less than one percent.
 We need to support one another and reunions provide a great forum to accomplish that.
 Our 2017 reunion will be held in Oklahoma City, Oklahoma.
 Please plan on attending as it should be an great time for all.

 The Association has an Archives Program to collect historical artifacts relevant to the 25th Infantry Division operations since its inception during WW II.
 The Archives are stored at and managed by the George C. Marshall Foundation which is on the grounds of the Virginia Military Institute at Lexington, Virginia.
 We have received almost every conceivable type of artifact you can imagine and all of this will benefit future generations of researchers and the families of our Veterans.
 The Archives are available for viewing and we are in the process of creating a digital inventory.
 As part of the Archives Program we also have a “Living History Project”.
 This aspect of the Archives will store the recorded histories of our members’ service to our Division and Nation.
 Members are encouraged to submit their stories in written or recorded form to the Association Headquarters for submission to the Archives.
 The Marshall Foundation Library, where you can view items from our Archives, is open Monday through Friday from 0900 hrs. to 16:30 hrs.
 The web site of the Marshall Foundation is: http://marshallfoundation.org/.